cloudant-labs/hastings/README.md

 ### Indexing triggered by a search request
 During a search request, before hastings_rpc calls hastings_index:search, hastings_rpc first initiates the updating of Geospatial indexes.
 It does it in the following way:

-1. The last sequence number (signifying the number of the last change in the database) in calculated: `AwaitSeq=get_await_seq(Shard#shard.name, HQArgs`.
+1. The last sequence number (signifying the number of the last change in the database) is calculated: `AwaitSeq=get_await_seq(Shard#shard.name, HQArgs`.
 For the stale queries (queries that don't need to reflect recent changes in the database), AwaitSeq will be 0, meaning that they don't need to initiate update of the index, before returning query results.
 The meaning of 0 is 'wait until index is at least at update_seq 0' which is true even for empty indexes.

 2. Function call  `hastings_index:design_doc_to_index(DDoc, IndexName)` returns a record representation of an index:
     ```